AFRINIC/ansible-role-certbot/README.md

 ## Author Information

-This role was created in 2016 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was first created in 2016 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).

+Forked and updated in 2018 by Daniel Shaw @ AFRINIC.